bsgip/envoy-client/README.md

 from envoy_client.auth import ClientCerticateAuth

 cert_path = '/path/to/client.cert'
+# The aggregator LFDI (long-form device identifier) is derived
-# This is derived from the client certificate and will be supplied to the aggregator/client
+# from the client certificate and will be supplied to the aggregator/client
 aggregator_lfdi = '0x21352135135'

 client = AggregatorClient(